aydenp/PowerSchool-API/README.md

 ## Documentation

-To take full advantage of the package, check out [the documentation](https://aydenp.github.io/PowerSchool-API/) and see of the methods and variables that are made available to you.
+To take full advantage of the package, check out [the documentation](https://aydenp.github.io/PowerSchool-API/) and see all of the methods and variables that are made available to you.

 ## Contributing